-BLOM MSCI Saudi Arabia Select Min Vol Fund (the "Fund") is an open-ended fund created by agreement between Blominvest Saudi Arabia, a Saudi joint stock Company (the "Fund Manager") and investors ("unitholders") in the Fund.

-The objective of the Fund is to track the performance of "MSCI Saudi Arabia Domestic IMI Islamic Custom Minimum Volatility Index" which is composed of Saudi sharia compliant equities.
-The Fund was established on 22 Jumad Thani 1438H (corresponding to 21 March 2017) as per approval from the Capital Market Authority (the "CMA") and commenced its operations from 21 March 2017.
+Blominvest SR Murabaha Fund (the "Fund") is an open-ended investment fund created by an agreement between Blominvest Saudi Arabia Company (the "Fund Manager") and investors ("unit holders").
+The investment objective of the Fund is to provide capital preservation and short-term capital growth, through investing in Shariah-compliant conservative transactions.
+The Fund was established on 4 July 2021 as per approval from the Capital Market Authority (the "CMA").

 The Fund has appointed HSBC Saudi Arabia to act as its custodian and administrator.
-The fee for the custodian, administrator services and all other third-party services (other than brokerage fee) are paid directly by the Fund Manager.
+The fees for the custodian and administrator services are paid directly by the Fund.